| Sign In/My Account | View Cart |

 I tested the four code loops shown in this article, using the 1.4 beta

-release, separately testing the -client and -server
+release, separately testing the -client

 options.
-To test the effect of the RandomAccess interface, I used
+To test the effect of the RandomAccess

-the java.util.ArrayList and java.util.LinkedList
+the java.util.ArrayList

 classes.
-ArrayList implements RandomAccess, while
+ArrayList

-LinkedList does not.
-ArrayList has an underlying
+does not.
+ArrayList

 implementation consisting of an array with constant access time for any element,

-so using the ArrayList iterator is equivalent to using the
+iterator is equivalent to using the

-ArrayList.get() method, but with some additional overhead.
+method, but with some additional overhead.

-LinkedList has an underlying implementation consisting of linked
+has an underlying implementation consisting of linked

 node objects, so it has access time proportional to the shortest distance of the